 5. Inside, you will notice the ornate and heavily detailed ceiling molds; they were handcrafted by one of the slaves.
 The work was so impressive that legend has it he was brought down to Montgomery to work on molds for the Capitol building.

-If you want to learn more about The Battle-Friedman House or set up a tour of the beautiful house and gardens, you can contact the Tuscaloosa County Preservation Society by clicking HERE!
+If you want to learn more about The Battle-Friedman House or set up a tour of the beautiful house and gardens, you can contact Historic Tuscaloosa by clicking HERE!